ajdungan/systemsetup/README.md

 # limit timeout for starting/stopping systemd serices during boot/poweroff

- eg. network is unplugged by default it will wait 90 secs waiting for it. edit system.conf
+ eg. network is unplugged by default it will wait 90 secs waiting for it. (timeout for "a stop job is running" and "??a start job is running?") edit system.conf
  ```
  nano /etc/systemd/system.conf